jhwist/octopress/source/_posts/2013-04-29-a-dusseldorf-runaround.markdown

   1. The path around the park is exactly 3km long (perfect!)
   2. The path around the park is a local [Strava Segment](http://app.strava.com/segments/1376507) (sorry, guys!)

-Trusting my instinct to find the way back to the Hotel I wrapped up my morning run with [13.3km in 1h12'](http://http://app.strava.com/activities/50757628/overview) and this route:
+Trusting my instinct to find the way back to the hotel I wrapped up my morning run with [13.3km in 1h12'](http://http://app.strava.com/activities/50757628/overview), covering this route:

 {% imgcap http://assets.runbikeco.de/d-runaround-route.jpg The Route %}

-> While I head planned to do another run on Thursday this unfortunately didn't happen,
+> While I had planned to do another run on Thursday this unfortunately didn't happen,
-> so the rest of the downtown Strava segments are safe for now!
+> so the rest of the downtown Strava segments in D&uuml;sseldorf are safe for now!

 {% footnotes %}
   {% fn %} at least travel-wise